the erosive process that reduces the size of glaciers

 Abyssal plain=A flat, level, largely featureless part of the ocean floor between the mid-oceanic ridge and the continental rise.

-of or existing at or near a geographical pole or within the Arctic or Antarctic Circles
+of or existing within the Arctic or Antarctic Circles

 Antarctic Ozone Hole=An extended area of extreme depletion of the ozone layer which forms over the southern polar region eachaustral spring (September through November).